learn-co-curriculum/react-ts-react-app-example/README.md

 ## Importing, Exporting, and the Dependency Tree

-There are two other sections in the `App.js` file we haven't touched on: the `import` and `export` sections at the top and bottom.
+There are two other sections in the `App.tsx` file we haven't touched on: the `import` and `export` sections at the top and bottom.

 ```js